Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 <div class="figure" style="text-align: center">
 <img src="figures/rplot_soilcarbon_density_vs_orc.png" alt="Correlation between soil organic carbon density and soil organic carbon content (displayed on a log-scale) created using a global compilations of soil profile data (WoSIS).
 Values 1, 2, 3, 4, 5 and 6 in the plot (log scale) correspond to values 2, 6, 19, 54, 147 and 402.
 Note that for ORC &gt;12%, the OCD line flattens, which means that, organic carbon density practically stops to increase with the increase of ORC content." width="55%" />
-<p class="caption">(\#fig:scheme-solum)Correlation between soil organic carbon density and soil organic carbon content (displayed on a log-scale) created using a global compilations of soil profile data (WoSIS).
+<p class="caption">(\#fig:carbon-density-plot)Correlation between soil organic carbon density and soil organic carbon content (displayed on a log-scale) created using a global compilations of soil profile data (WoSIS).
 Values 1, 2, 3, 4, 5 and 6 in the plot (log scale) correspond to values 2, 6, 19, 54, 147 and 402.
 Note that for ORC >12%, the OCD line flattens, which means that, organic carbon density practically stops to increase with the increase of ORC content.</p>
 </div>

 In summary, there are four main variables used to represent soil organic carbon: